Světec

 Světec (Schwaz) is a municipality and village in Teplice District in the Ústí nad Labem Region of the Czech Republic.
 It has about 1,000 inhabitants.

 Světec lies approximately 7 km south of Teplice, 19 km south-west of Ústí nad Labem, and 69 km north-west of Prague.

-Administrative parts
+Administrative division

-Villages of Chotějovice, Štrbice and Úpoř are administrative parts of Světec.
+Světec consists of four municipal parts (in brackets population according to the 2021 census):